RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Installing-Invoke-AtomicRedTeam.md

 ## Install Execution Framework Only

-The Invoke-AtomicRedTeam Execution is available for install for the PowerShell Gallery and can be installed with one simple command executed from a PowerShell prompt:
+The Invoke-AtomicRedTeam Execution is available for install from the PowerShell Gallery and can be installed with one simple command executed from a PowerShell prompt:

 ```powershell
 Install-Module -Name invoke-atomicredteam,powershell-yaml -Scope CurrentUser